 There is no maximum number of times you can apply to the fund, but please be aware that, in the interests of fairness, the panel will take the overall amount of funding awarded to individuals or organisations into consideration when assessing further bids.

-If you are invited to proceed to the application stage, attend one of the workshops designed to support your application.
-Then complete the online application form below, providing detailed information on your project, by 5pm on Monday 30 April.
+If encouraged to apply, complete the online application form below, providing detailed information on your project, by 5pm on Monday 8 October.

 You will need to prepare the following supporting documents:

-The deadline for expressions of interest is 5pm on Monday 19 March 2018.
-There will be another opportunity to submit an expression of interest in October 2018.
+The application deadline is on 5pm on Monday October 2018.
+There will be another opportunity to submit an application in May 2019.

 Your application will be assessed using the following weighted criteria: